mplpl/unrar_amiga/README.md

 <h3>National characters support</h3>

-RAR stores data in UTF-8 in an archive file, then reads it into Unicode (wchar_t) and finally it uses it (prints, create files, find files, ...) in UTF-8.
-Unfortunately, no Amiga operating system supports UTF-8 today, therefore in order to handle national characters in file names, comments, options, etc. it needs to be converted to OS local encoding set in OS prefs.
+RAR stores data in UTF-8 in an archive file, then reads it into Unicode (wchar_t) and finally it uses it (print, create files, find files, ...) in UTF-8.
+Unfortunately, no Amiga operating system supports UTF-8 today, therefore in order to handle national characters in file names, comments, etc. it needs to be converted to OS local encoding set in OS prefs.
 Unrar reads what was set using environment variables:
-* on Morphos: CODEPAGE
+* on MorphOS: CODEPAGE
 * on AmigaOS4: Charset

 Characters that cannot be converted, because are not present in selected codepage, are replaced with '?'.
 That means that national characters are fully supported but only for selected locale, i.e. if I have Polish locale with ISO-8859-2 encoding and have a rar archive with Spanish characters, they will not appear and will be replaced by '?'.
 That in turns mean that some files may have the same names even if they are different files.
 In that case only one will be unpacked.
 To deal with this, you can use special environment variable RAR_CODEPAGE that allows overriding codepage (for both MorphOS and AmigaOS4) without changing system prefs.
 For an example above, if you set RAR_CODEPAGE, you will still not see Spanish characters (unless you have the right font) but at least you should get all the files unpacked.